-This list of The Top Ten Big Demographic Trends will attempt to answer these questions: Where have we just come from, where are we now, and where are we going as a city?
+Austin is evolving as a city and as an urban area.
+Its point along a trajectory of growth and demographic change can be located and described by outlining several large-scale phenomena of urbanization.
+This list of The Top Ten Big Demographic Trends will attempt to answer these questions: Where have we just come from, where are we now, and where are we going as a City?
+Demographically speaking that is.

 The Top Ten: